erdogduemir/erdogduemir.github.io/sugovern/Developer Documentation.md

 - Connecting to Front End:\
 The files that needs modification are found in the directory below.\
 “cd .\contract_for_front_end\ui_sol_deneme2\ui_sol_deneme\sol_ui\pages” In dao.js and index.js, the address of daoFactory should be typed in the statement where the daoFactoryContract is defined.
 In dao.js, line 114, and in index.js, line 180.\
 **In addition to this, in order to get YK privileges, the first admin of the Top DAO needs to withdraw 1 YK token from TOP DAO.
 This can be done through the frontend.
-This is a one time case during creation.**
+This is a one time case during creation.
+The first contract needs to be deployed using Remix IDE.**

 ## Contracts